Everyone needs help sometimes.

 Yes.
 Once you receive the funds you may use those funds to pay any bill you may owe to DMACC.

-Can I receive the funds if I was enrolled in all online classes in the spring?
+Can I receive the funds if I am enrolled in all online classes?

 Yes.
 However, remember that your emergency need must be associated with expenses related to the disruption of campus operations due to coronavirus.